-- 2.1 If you have a Marginal Fail for a unit, the assessment board may allow you a further opportunity to complete work and be assessed for the failed elements of your unit.
+- 2.2.1 If you have a Marginal Fail for a unit, the assessment board may allow you a further opportunity to complete work and be assessed for the failed elements of your unit.
 We call this process referral and the work you would need to do to pass a marginally failed unit is called a referral task.
-In summary, referral is an opportunity for you to put right what you have done wrong in a unit. - 2.2 An assessment board will only offer referral to you once for a unit.
-The relevant assessment board makes decisions on referral, either at its meeting towards the end of the academic year, or by action of the Chair during the year. - 2.3 We can offer referral to undergraduate students at two different points in the academic year:
+In summary, referral is an opportunity for you to put right what you have done wrong in a unit. - 2.2.2 An assessment board will only offer referral to you once for a unit.
+The relevant assessment board makes decisions on referral, either at its meeting towards the end of the academic year, or by action of the Chair during the year.

+- 2.2.3 We can offer referral to undergraduate students at two different points in the academic year:

 - after you have received your provisional mark for any of the following units:

-- o BA0a, BA0b;

 - o BA1a, BA2a, BA3a;

 - o BSc1a, BSc2a, BSc3a;

-- o ARCH1a, ARCH2a, ARCH3a;
+- o BAAID1a, ARCH2a, ARCH3a;

-- o DIPL5a:

-- o all Level 4 and Level 6 short course units; and

 - when an assessment board meets to confirm marks for the year.
 When the board takes decisions on Marginal Fails, they can offer referral tasks for:

-- o all units in Years 0, 1 and 2;
+- o all units in Years 1 and 2;

-- o BA3a, BSc3a and ARCH3a;
+- o BA3a, BSc3a and ARCH3a.

-- o both Level 5 Diploma units; and

-- all Level 4 and Level 6 short course units.